jl4282/ModestWear/README.md

 ##Design

-We're using Material Design Lite.
-It shouldn't require too much custom CSS.
-Try to implement everything using MDL.
-The components can all be found [here](http://www.getmdl.io/components/index.html).
-Do note that the components have extensive examples and step by step guides on the bottom.
+We're using Material Design themes.
+We hope to abide the MD standards and create meaningful transitions.

 ##Instructions - Quick Guide to MEAN